aappddeevv/mscrm-soap-auth/README.md

 ##Capabilities

 metadata
-* Download an org's metadata.
+* Download an org's metadata describing the entities.

+discovery
 * Download your discovery WSDL.
-* Download a list of entities and attributes for customizing entity downloads.
+* List endpoints given your userid, password and region.
+* Find a given org data services SOAP URL given an username/password and region.

 auth
-* Run a whoami
+* Run a whoami to confirm your ability to login.
-* Show all possible orgs for a given username/password and region.
-* Find a given org data services SOAP URL given a username/password and region.

 query
 * Count all entities in an org.